 This is the first question people ask us, specially the ones that have never done a tattoo or have never been in Thailand.
 The answer is NO!!
 Do a tattoo is not safe in general, doesn’t matter if you are doing a traditional machine tattoo, if it will be a bamboo tattoo or even the blessed tattoo.
 Said that, let’s explain the facts.
 Any kind of tattoo involves needles, blood, inks, flesh and trustworthiness on who is doing it.

 Find the right place and right person to do the tattoo is the key.
-As the Sak Yant tattoo is done inside temples, don´t expected the most clean and sterile place.
+As the Sak Yant tattoo is done inside temples, don´t expected the cleanest and sterile place.
 That´s why is so important to know where to do, and trust the Ajarn who is doing it, he is the one responsible to keep the needles clean, to do the natural ink and to bless you.
 Remember, Sak Yant tattoo is not about beauty or perfect designs, it´s a cultural and spiritual experience.
-You must understand that before have the bamboo inking your skin.
+You must understand that before having the bamboo inking your skin.

 Yes, Yes, Yes… Any person can receive the blessed tattoo, even woman can do the Sak Yant tattoo, no problem.
-The Buddhist rules say that a monk can’t touch a woman [and the girls should not touch a monk either], so the number of Ajarns willing to do the Sak Yant on woman is small.
+The Buddhist rules say that a monk can’t touch a woman [and the girls should not touch a monk either], so the number of Ajarns willing to do the Sak Yant on women is small.
 Another thing, most of the monks will not allow taking photos while tattooing a woman, that`s why we have no photos of me receiving the tattoo.

 Another important thing to remember, for Thai people the Sak Yant tattoo is very powerful and has meanings beyond our “western” understanding.
 Many people decided to do the tattoos as a cure for health problems, or as a way to protect the family, to bring luck… So when doing the Sak Yant you must act with respect.
 Respect to the place, respect to the monk and to the other people that are in the temple seeking protection and blessing.
 It´s not a tourist attraction, neither a souvenir.